-One of the most important parts of learning how to operate a scissor lift is knowing what to before starting a job.
+One of the most important parts of learning how to operate a scissor lift is knowing what to do before starting a job.
 This applies to both new and experienced scissor lift operators.
-Before raising the lift to begin work, operators should always:

-– Check the work site to ensure there are no visible hazards.
-These consist of drop-offs, holes, bumps, debris, and other people around the work site.
+– Ensure there are no drop-offs, holes, bumps, debris, and people around the worksite.

-– Inspect the lift.
-This involves checking all operational and functional components with the power off and then with the power on.
+– Inspect the lift; this involves checking the lift’s operational and functional components with the power off, then with the power on.

-– Make sure all safety equipment is in place, including the guardrails.
+– Ensure lift safety equipment is in place, including guardrails.

-– Make sure anyone working on the lift wears the right clothing.
-This includes hard hats, rubber-soled shoes, gloves, and OSHA-mandated personal protective equipment (PPE).
+– Ensure anyone working on the lift wears a hard hat, rubber-soled shoes, gloves, and OSHA-mandated personal protective equipment (PPE).

-– Make sure the operator is certified to operate the type of lift being used for the job.
+– Ensure the operator is certified to operate the lift.

 Scissor Lift Operation: How to Move a Scissor Lift